 If you love all things spooky and if Halloween gets you excited then you are in for a great time because no one does Halloween like Edinburgh.

-Forget cutely carved pumpkins and fancy Dracula outfits, although the are plenty of those too!
+Forget cutely carved pumpkins and fancy Dracula outfits, although they are plenty of those too!
 Celebrating Halloween in Scotland is taking part in the Samhuinn Fire Festival and embracing it the old pagan way with drums, acrobats, fire and dancing.

 Every year, the Beltane Fire Society pays tribute to the Celtic sabbath or Samhuinn with fiery celebrations on top of Calton Hill.
-Keep in mind that celebration takes place at the end of October, in the dark with hundreds of other spectators, so make sure you dress up warmly and act accordingly.
+Keep in mind that the celebration takes place at the end of October, in the dark with hundreds of other spectators, so make sure you dress up warmly and act accordingly.

 #10.
 Endure Ghost hunting tours

 When you see the sea mist drawing over the city, it becomes alive, and your imagination instantly wanders off.
 It becomes so alive you can almost envision Cannibal of the Canongate chasing after its victims and ghosts lingering in the spooky graveyard near Princess Street Gardens.